GSA/challenges-and-prizes/_historical-challenges/mrc-serves.md

-      does the MRC make my community more prepared and resilient.</li>    <li>The video should be an MPEG-4 video file with an aspect ratio of 16 x 9.</li>    <li>The trademarked MRC logo or the words Medical Reserve Corps or MRC should be clearly visible and accurately displayed in the video, view the <a href="{{ site.baseurl }}/assets/images/wp-content/2016/07/MRC-IdentityGuide_Sep2015.pdf">MRC Identity
+      does the MRC make my community more prepared and resilient.</li>    <li>The video should be an MPEG-4 video file with an aspect ratio of 16 x 9.</li>    <li>The trademarked MRC logo or the words Medical Reserve Corps or MRC should be clearly visible and accurately displayed in the video, view the <a href="www.challenge.gov/assets/images/wp-content/2016/07/MRC-IdentityGuide_Sep2015.pdf">MRC
-      Guide</a> for guidance on correct logo use.</li>    <li>Contestants may submit their entry as an individual or as part of a group.</li>    <li>Submissions by groups should be submitted only once by one member of the group (one prize will be awarded for each winning entry).</li>    <li>Contestants must upload their video to <a href="http://www.youtube.com">YouTube</a> and add the link
+      Identity Guide</a> for guidance on correct logo use.</li>    <li>Contestants
+      may submit their entry as an individual or as part of a group.</li>    <li>Submissions by groups should be submitted only once by one member of the group (one prize will be awarded for each winning entry).</li>    <li>Contestants must upload their video to <a href="http://www.youtube.com">YouTube</a> and add the link